 Drone for Search & Rescue

-Unmanned aerial vehicles (UAV) devices are being used by emergency search services by police officers, fire-fighters or volunteer rescue teams, ideal for searching over immeasurable areas for missing persons and crime victims in need of rescue and in any circumstances.
-In case of any emergency, disaster or incident threatens lives and livelihoods, emergency responders need information and real-time picturing in order to make better decisions and save time.
+Unmanned aerial vehicle (UAV) devices are being used by emergency search services by police officers, fire-fighters, or volunteer rescue teams, ideal for searching over immeasurable areas for missing persons and crime victims in need of rescue and in any circumstances.
+In case of any emergency, disaster, or incident that threatens lives and livelihoods, emergency responders need information and real-time picturing in order to make better decisions and save time.
 UAVs can provide situational awareness over a large area very quickly, reducing the number of searchers required and time to locate and rescue an injured or lost person, greatly reducing the cost and risks of search and rescue missions.

 Drone Underwater Inspection

-Using underwater wireless waterproof drones for inspection of oceans exploration and ocean graphic.
-The ocean is home to most living species on Earth and is a necessary resource for food, energy and transport.
-Elements for example climate change, overfishing and pollution, although, have had a frightful effect on ocean life.
-Drones can also be used for powerful LED lights, damage inspection of the ship’s hull, underwater incidents and emergencies.
+Using underwater wireless waterproof drones for inspection of oceans exploration and ocean graphics.
+The ocean is home to most living species on Earth and is a necessary resource for food, energy, and transport.
+Elements for example climate change, overfishing, and pollution, although, have had a frightful effect on ocean life.
+Drones can also be used for powerful LED lights, damage inspection of the ship’s hull, underwater incidents, and emergencies.